“I am happy to be your teacher!”

 Consistency in establishing high expectations is very necessary.
 To carry out lessons every day, I make it a point to identify values to be developed by stating them clearly in the learning objectives.
 The affective part of the objectives should be given careful thought.

 For, no matter how sound the skills and knowledge are in your goals if the affective side is not being emphasized, still, the spectrum for productive learning isn’t visible.
 The affective part of the lesson should be clearly emphasized in all the parts.
-It should begin from how to be positive as a student to how to be on time in class and in the submission of outputs.
+It should begin with how to be positive as a student and how to be on time in class and in the submission of outputs.

-5. Promote Positive Learning Environment
+5. Promote a Positive Learning Environment

 Imagine you are in your class and your students are restless.
 They don’t feel like learning.
 They are in a negative spell!
 What’s the most practical way of motivating them?
 What gets them excited?

 As teachers, we always want our students to be active participants.
 Therefore, let’s work equally hard to promote a positive learning environment.
 Keeping our students engaged and always on track poses a great challenge on our part as teachers.
 However, if we are that decisive to promote productive learning among our students, the most authentic way is very handy!

 Aside from making my classroom conducive to learning, I am always conscious of my instructional practices.
 I always consider the best ways of motivating my students so I always bring them closer to the academic expectations being set for them.

 My actions always insinuate that I believe in their capacities and that I value their efforts and expertise.
 It will be quite impossible for an unmotivated learner to achieve expectations

 By promoting a mindset of growth in my students, I am providing them opportunities to improve themselves.
 My students are made to acknowledge their abilities and talents through my support and positive attitude in dealing with their differences.